Astral

 INCLUSION

-• Restoration of ruined plasters;
+• Restoration of the drain pipes;

-• Replacement of the shading fixtures;
+• Restoration of the gas pipelines;

-Roma Capitale – III Municipality
+Roma Capitale – X Municipality

 Inclusione